richelbilderbeek/bevy_tdd_book/docs/chapters/add_player_sprite.md

 The variable names starting with an underscore (`_`) denote that their values are allowed to be unused.
 This is perfect for a stub!

+One could argue that one should do a complete implementation and store the position and size of the player somewhere.
+There are plenty of ways to do so, including quite inconventional ones.
+A consequence of doing TDD is a clean (and conventional) software architecture.
+Instead of doing funky things, settling for a stub is -as always!- perfectly fine.

 ## 2.4.3.
 Second test: an empty `App` has no players

 Next step is to count the number of players of an empty `App`,